vscode-elements/elements/README.md

 ### icons

-Generates icon list for the documentation site
+Generates icon list for the documentation site.
+The output of this script should replace the `List of icons` section inside the `vscode-elements.github.io/src/content/docs/components/icon.mdx` so the docs stay in sync with the latest Codicon set.

 ### vscode-data